gesellix/gesellix/site/content/post/zero-downtime-deployment-with-docker-stack.md

 That's why we need to consider long running requests during our continuous deployments.
 Using blue-green deployment, we have the option to deploy new releases of our service, use those for new incoming requests, but keep our old instances running for several minutes.
-That way, pending connections won't be cut during a certain timeout.
+That way pending connections won't be cut during a certain timeout.

 Can you implement such a scenario with any orchestration tool?
 Well, I'm not aware of a simple tool to fit such needs.
 I consider Docker Swarm to be very simple to use, but it sadly won't keep pending connections after service updates.